andrewwyatt/homelab/README.md

 ## About

-This repository contains a set of cookbooks that I use to manage my home lab.
+This repository contains a set of cookbooks that I use to manage my home systems.
 They provide a suite of capabilities that allow systems to automatically provision and also be destroyed and replaced very quickly allowing me to rapidly deploy and test new software and technologies.

 * Configures Chef server in a single instance or downstream replica configuration.
 * Implements PXE deployment services (just create a VM and turn it on).